Large Celestial Bodies

 Enter the number from the column to the left into the text box next to the appropriate word in the right-hand column.

-8. named set of specific stars which, from the point of view of the observer, form a group galaxy
+5. named set of specific stars which, from the point of view of the observer, form a group nova

-12. a large cloud of gas and dust in outer space black hole
+7. a large cloud of gas and dust in outer space nebula

 Note: this website only uses cookies for session identification.
 However, we do not use crackers on this website.
 Not that there's anything wrong with crackers, but after one or two session cookies, we really don't need the extra calories.